Idolatry: Judaism

 Judaism prohibits any form of idolatry even if they are used to worship the one God of Judaism as occurred during the sin of the golden calf.
-According to the second word of the decalogue, Thou shalt not make unto thee any graven image.
+According to the second commandment of the decalogue, Thou shalt not make unto thee any graven image.
 The worship of foreign gods in any form or through icons is not allowed.

 Many Jewish scholars such as Rabbi Saadia Gaon, Rabbi Bahya ibn Paquda, and Rabbi Yehuda Halevi have elaborated on the issues of idolatry.
 One of the oft-cited discussions is the commentary of Rabbi Moshe ben Maimon (Maimonides) on idolatry.
 According to the Maimonidean interpretation, idolatry in itself is not a fundamental sin, but the grave sin is the denial of God's omnipresence that occurs with the belief that God can be corporeal.
-In the Jewish belief, the only image of God is man, one who lives and thinks; God has no visible shape, and it is absurd to make or worship images; instead man must worship the invisible God alone.
+In the Jewish belief, man was created in the likeness of God, but God has no visible shape, and it is absurd to make or worship images; instead man must worship the invisible God alone.

 The commandments in the Hebrew Bible against idolatry forbade the practices and gods of ancient Akkad, Mesopotamia, and Egypt.
 The Hebrew Bible states that God has no shape or form, is utterly incomparable, is everywhere and cannot be represented in a physical form of an idol.